DenchiSoft/VTubeStudio/Permissions/README.md

 }
 ```

 The response will contain **ALL permissions** that VTube Studio offers.
 The `granted` field tells you whether or not your plugin currently has that permission.
-The `allowedToRequest` field is `true` for all permissions you can request and `false` for permissions that have to be manually turned on in the API config for your plugin by the user.

 In case you actually requested a permission, the `grantSuccess` field will tell you whether or not the user granted the permission for your plugin and the `requestedPermission` field will contain the name of the granted permission.